openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ### function cancelProposal(DaoRegistry dao, bytes32 proposalId)

-If a proposal exsits but has not been sponsored yet or processed yet, you can cancel it.
+If a proposal exists but has not been sponsored yet or processed yet, you can cancel it.
 Only the proposer can cancel a proposal.

-If the proposal is cancelled, it is marked as processed and the tribute is funded back to the proposer.
+If the proposal is cancelled, it is marked as processed and the tribute is refunded back to the proposer.

 ### function processProposal(DaoRegistry dao, bytes32 proposalId)

 Once the vote on a proposal is finished, it is time to process it.
-Anybody can call that
+Anybody can call this function.

-The function checks that there is a vote in progrss for this proposalId and that it has not been processed yet. if the vote is a success (2), then we process it by minting the internal tokens and moving the tokens from the adapter to the bank extension
+The function checks that there is a vote in progress for this proposalId and that it has not been processed yet. if the vote is a success (2), then we process it by minting the internal tokens and moving the tokens from the adapter to the bank extension

 if the vote is a tie or failed (1 or 3), then the funds are returned to the proposer

-Otherwise, the state is invalid and the tx is reverted (if the vote does not exist or if it is in progress)
+Otherwise, the state is invalid and the tx is reverted (if the vote does not exist or if it is in progress).

 ### function \_submitMembershipProposal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable applicant, address payable proposer, uint256 value, address token)

 ### function \_submitMembershipProposalInternal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable newMember, address payable proposer, uint256 sharesRequested, uint256 amount, address token)

-This function marks the proposalId as submitted in the dao and saves the information in the internal adapter state
+This function marks the proposalId as submitted in the DAO and saves the information in the internal adapter state.

 ### function \_refundTribute(address tokenAddr, address payable proposer, uint256 amount)

-It returns a certain amount to the proposer of a certain token address it handles whether it's an ERC-20 or simply ETH
+It returns a certain amount to the proposer of a certain token address.
+It handles whether it's an ERC-20 or simply ETH.

 ### function \_mintTokensToMember(DaoRegistry dao, address tokenToMint, address memberAddr, uint256 tokenAmount)

-This function mints the tokens to the new member, and creates the new member data if needed within the DAO
+This function mints the tokens to the new member and creates the new member data if needed within the DAO.